stream-pi/client/README.md

 #### About

 This was originally thought of by [Samuel Quinones](https://twitter.com/SamuelQuinones1).
-[I](https://twitter.com/ladiesman36069) was the one who wrote the software.
+[I](https://twitter.com/ladiesman36069) was the one who wrote the software with assistance from Sam.

 #### License